-How does AV differ from identity verification?
+How does Age Verification differ from identity verification?

-So in summary, we distinguish AV as being the minimal data set that is shared with relying parties in the process i.e. you do not need to know someone’s name to know they are old enough to be served beer.
+So, in summary, we distinguish AV as being the minimal data set that is shared with relying parties in the process i.e. you do not need to know someone’s name to know they are old enough to be served beer.
 And whilst age is undeniably an attribute of identity, the key feature for many sites is just to receive what they need.

 * images are biometric data which are legally considered to be sensitive personal data; but images need not be retained by AV providers once age assurance has been undertaken.